sashayeu/machine-learning-portfolio/unsupervised_learning/README.md

 To guide you through this, I will be working with a dataset about the countries of the world.
 I will be exploring how these countries can be grouped together based on exports, income, and GDP per capita.

 My cold implementation of K-means, as well as the looping_kmeans helped function, are located in the coldKmeans.py file.
 Unit tests for these functions are also included.

+how the code is in a separate python file.